 Many insurance providers let you determine when you would like to begin receiving SPIA payments.
 The optimal age to receive SPIA payments, however, really depends upon your motivation for purchasing the annuity.

 It is important to note that earnings and pretax payments are subject to income tax at withdrawal.
 Withdrawals may be subject to charges, and withdrawals of taxable amounts from an annuity are subject to ordinary income tax.
-Also, the withdrawals may be subject to a 10 percent penalty from the Internal Revenue Service (IRA) if taken before age 59 1/2.

 5. When Could It Be Right for You?

 A SPIA could help ease your worries about outliving your financial cushion.
 Do you often ask, "Will I last longer than my retirement savings?"
 This was the case for Rachel, a 60-year-old single woman who has always saved diligently for retirement.
 She intends to work for a few more years before retiring, and her financial cushion is on track.
 Her grandmother and great-grandmother both lived to be 100 years old, which made her start thinking about her own longevity.